 Raccoons keep getting into the garbage, what do I do?

 - Do not feed raccoons.
 Deliberate feeding of raccoons makes them more comfortable around humans and more likely to get into situations where they are unwanted or in danger.
 If there is no food and shelter to support them, most wild animals will go away and thrive off the natural environment.

 - Fasten garbage can lids.

-- Harvest all ripe fruit from trees, shrubs and off the ground.
+- Harvest all ripe fruit from trees and shrubs, and remove fallen fruit from the ground.

 - Pick up family pet food and water dishes.
 Never leave family pet food and water dishes outside overnight.